job-agent/job-agent-platform/packages/job-agent-backend/README.md

 When `days` is omitted (or `None`), the orchestrator auto-calculates the date range based on the most recent job in the repository, capped at 5 days.

-The dependency injection container exposed at `job_agent_backend.container.container` lets you override components such as the scrapper manager, repositories, or filter service when wiring the backend into other applications or tests.
+The dependency injection container exposed at `job_agent_backend.container.container` provides pre-configured instances.
+The container can also be used for testing by overriding providers.

 Pre-configured AI models (e.g., `"skill-extraction"`, `"pii-removal"`, `"keyword-extraction"`, `"embedding"`) are registered in the container and can be accessed via: